 Andrew, a Hillis Scholar, studies biology and chemistry as a pre-medicine student.
 He participates in AMSA, the American Medical Student Association, and mentors at-risk children in Waco through BU Urban Missions.
 He complements his studies with work in Dr. Marty Harvill’s Laparoscopic Research Lab.
 He experienced medicine in action during a service trip to Honduras when he and a team were able to help triage and treat over 1,000 individuals.
 In his free time, Andrew enjoys playing recreational sports.
 After graduation, Andrew hopes to attend medical school back in his home state of Illinois.

-Libby studies history, museum studies, and religion as a University Scholar at Baylor.
+Libby studies history, religion, and museum studies as a University Scholar at Baylor.
 A recent internship at the Kimbell Art Museum in Ft.
-Worth confirmed her desire to pursue a career in the museum field, and she is especially interested in the role museums can play in helping people learn more about themselves.
-She is a member of the Museum Studies Student Association, serves on the service committee of Brooks Residential College, and volunteers weekly as part of Campus Kitchen, an organization that seeks to minimize food waste in dining halls and alleviate hunger in the city of Waco.
+Worth confirmed her desire to pursue a career in the museum field, and she is especially interested in the unique role museums can play in encouraging and empowering people to learn.
+She is a member of the Museum Studies Student Association, enjoys co-leading a community group at her church, and serves as an officer for Campus Kitchen, an organization that seeks to minimize food waste in dining halls and alleviate hunger in the city of Waco.